Rosettea/Petals/README.md

 ```

 In interactive mode (the shell),
-1. Install them with the `petals install`
+1. Install them with the `petals install` command
 2. and `petals.start()`!

 ## Notes